 Explain 10 effective teaching principles for successfully engaging neurodivergent students.

 Share with other participants experiences to broaden online teaching perspectives.

 Intended Participants - Knowledge Level

 People with some experience in the topic, but looking to grow

 Eric Matte, Professor, Landmark College

-As a faculty member at Landmark College for 20 years, Eric is an Associate Professor in the professional studies department.
+As a faculty member at Landmark College for 20 years, Eric is an Associate Professor more than a dozen courses in communication.
 He teaches students who are neurodiverse and works with a wide variety of learning profiles, including ADHD, dyslexia, and students on the Autism Spectrum.
 Understanding student profiles, using multi-modal teaching methods, and overall creative approaches are paramount to assist students who learn differently.

 Stacey Cofield, Associate Professor, Department of Biostatistics, University of Alabama at Birmingham